aeciopires/adsoft/helm_apps/nginx/README.md

 Access Nginx in http://IP-LOADBALANCER:80.

-Delete nginx using Helm.
+Delete Nginx using Helm.

 ```bash
 helm uninstall nginx -n redirect
 ```

-# How to Deploy Nginx with Kubectl for enable Basic Authentication
+# How to deploy Nginx with Kubectl for enable basic authentication

 In Ubuntu 18.04 install package ``apache2-utils``.